outrigdev/outrig/aidocs/system.md

 ### Notes

-In general when the file changes you fall back to write_to_file.
+- In general when the file changes you fall back to write_to_file.
 That wastes so much time as writing the whole file is often very slow.
 If the file is longer than 100 lines, please try to re-read the file and use replace_in_file, just create better diff edits rather than immediately falling back to a full file write.

-Also I don't find much value in your Task Completed summaries.
+- Also I don't find much value in your Task Completed summaries.
 Please keep them VERY short.
+- The project is currently an un-released POC / MVP.
+Do not worry about backward compatibility when making changes